 The general behaviour of the children is a matter of great importance.
 We must ensure the children's safety and maintain the ordered running of the school.
-Children are reminded of the school's behaviour policy and the school rules at the beginning of each school year.
 High standards of conduct and behaviour are expected from pupils and we aim to guide them towards self-discipline, mutual respect for each other and care of property.
 We want to see the development of good attitudes towards honesty, kindness and fair play.
-The children themselves review the school rules and expected standards of behaviour annually.
+The children themselves review the school rules and expected standards of behaviour at least annually.

 However children are learning to be part of a community and we think this learning is encouraged by a positive rather than a punitive approach.
 We believe that children respond best to supportive and caring adult direction.
-We always try to be positive, rewarding good behaviour with praise.
-We use rewards and praise to develop children's self-esteem by regularly highlighting good behaviour as well as good work.
-We operate a system of rules, rewards and consequences.

 Most of our pupils behave extremely well and are a credit to their parents and the school.
 However, if a child goes beyond the bounds of what is reasonably acceptable, we expect to be able to work with parents to develop a strategy to overcome the problem.

-The school has a written 'Behaviour Policy' which identifies how concerns are dealt with and in particular what steps are taken to counteract any form of bullying.
+The school has a written 'Behaviour Policy' and an 'Anti-Bullying Policy' which identify how concerns are dealt with and in particular what steps are taken to counteract any form of bullying.